jamesrr39/intelligent-backup-store-app/README.md

 ## Design Philosophy

 1. Disk space is cheap nowadays, but not unlimited.
 Some people are using pay-per-GB space.
 It should be possible to delete old backups, without the overhead of storing the same file twice.
+2. Data should remain recoverable after this program has gone.
+Therefore information should be stored in text formats, and any additional programs for recovery should be common and easy to find.